-General Decision Number: WA170001 03/03/2017 WA1

-Superseded General Decision Number: WA20160001
+"General Decision Number: WA20190001 07/05/2019 Superseded General Decision Number: WA20180001 State: Washington Construction Type: Highway Counties: Washington Statewide.

-State: Washington

-Construction Type: Highway

-Counties: Washington Statewide.

 HIGHWAY (Excludes D.O.E.
-Hanford Site in Benton and Franklin Counties)

-Note: Under Executive Order (EO) 13658, an hourly minimum wage of \$10.20 for calendar year 2017 applies to all contracts subject to the Davis-Bacon Act for which the contract is awarded (and any solicitation was issued) on or after January 1, 2015.
-If this contract is covered by the EO, the contractor must pay all workers in any classification listed on this wage determination at least \$10.20 (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in calendar year 2017.
+Hanford Site in Benton and Franklin Counties) Note: Under Executive Order (EO) 13658, an hourly minimum wage of \$10.60 for calendar year 2019 applies to all contracts subject to the Davis-Bacon Act for which the contract is awarded (and any solicitation was issued) on or after January 1, 2015.
+If this contract is covered by the EO, the contractor must pay all workers in any classification listed on this wage determination at least \$10.60 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in calendar year 2019.
+If this contract is covered by the EO and a classification considered necessary for performance of work on the contract does not appear on this wage determination, the contractor must pay workers in that classification at least the wage rate determined through the conformance process set forth in 29 CFR 5.5(a)(1)(ii) (or the EO minimum wage rate, if it is higher than the conformed wage rate).
 The EO minimum wage rate will be adjusted annually.
+Please note that this EO applies to the above-mentioned types of contracts entered into by the federal government that are subject to the Davis-Bacon Act itself, but it does not apply to contracts subject only to the Davis-Bacon Related Acts, including those set forth at 29 CFR 5.1(a)(2)-(60).
 Additional information on contractor requirements and worker protections under the EO is available at www.dol.gov/whd/govcontracts.

-Modification Number er Publication Date
+Modification Number Publication Date

-0 01/06/2017
+0 01/04/2019

-1 01/13/2017
+1 01/18/2019

-2 02/03/2017
+2 02/15/2019

-3 02/10/2017
+3 05/03/2019

-4 03/03/2017
+4 05/24/2019

-CARP0001-008 06/01/2015
+5 06/14/2019

+6 06/28/2019

+7 07/05/2019